bartosz-rogowski/database-1-project/README.md

   - can impose isolation for person
   - can change the password
   - can search for a person or people with given data (personal ID number, first name, last name or any combination of these)

+More details with examples are included in pdf file "Dokumentacja projektu".